Sending End Current using Losses (STL) Solution

 How to Calculate Sending End Current using Losses (STL)?

-Sending End Current using Losses (STL) calculator uses Sending End Current = (3*Receiving End Voltage*Receiving End Current*cos(Receiving End Phase Angle)+Power Loss)/(3*Sending End Voltage*cos(Sending End Phase Angle)) to calculate the Sending End Current, The Sending End Current using Losses (STL) formula is defined as the current that flows into the sending end of the system.
+Sending End Current using Losses (STL) calculator uses Sending End Current = (3*Receiving End Voltage*Receiving End Current*cos(Receiving End Phase Angle)+Power Loss)/(3*Sending End Voltage*cos(Sending End Phase Angle)) to calculate the Sending End Current, The Sending End Current using Losses (STL) is the current at the source end of the line, calculated by adding the load current to the line's charging current, which is negligible in short lines, thus often approximated as the same as the load current.
 Sending End Current is denoted by Is symbol.

 How to calculate Sending End Current using Losses (STL) using this online calculator?
 To use this online calculator for Sending End Current using Losses (STL), enter Receiving End Voltage (Vr), Receiving End Current (Ir), Receiving End Phase Angle r), Power Loss (Ploss), Sending End Voltage (Vs) & Sending End Phase Angle s) and hit the calculate button.
 Here is how the Sending End Current using Losses (STL) calculation can be explained with given input values -> 2.069521 = (3*380*3.9*cos(1.3089969389955)+3000)/(3*400*cos(0.5235987755982)).